In this article

 What is the travel rule and does it affect DCA withdrawals?

 Under AMLO-FINMA Art.
 51, FINMA-supervised Swiss platforms record originating and beneficiary address information for Bitcoin transfers above CHF 1,000.
 Your cold storage address is associated with your KYC identity in the exchange compliance records.
-This is a regulatory compliance requirement and has no effect on capital gains tax-free status for Swiss private investors.
+That is a regulatory compliance requirement and has no effect on capital gains tax-free status for Swiss private investors.

 Can I split DCA across multiple cold storage addresses?